 This includes full details of placed orders (*).
 We need this permission to support the Analytics feature of calculating Order Revenue from our app.
 The merchant also has a setting to disable this feature.

-(*) Customer personal information in orders is removed immediately as soon as the app receives the order hooks.
-No store customer’s personal data are stored in our app.
+((*) Customer personal information in orders is opted out during webhook registrations.
+No store customer's personal data are being sent over to our app.

 We need this permission to sync and index the content (pages, blogs) for searching feature.